NiengeDavid/celo-tenderly/README.md

 In the fourth it block, wyoue test that tokens can be transferred between accounts.

-2. Run the tests by running the following command in the terminal.
+2. Run the tests by running the following command in the terminal:

 ```bash
     npx hardhat test